mizuki-nana/coreVM/docs/source/reference.rst

 Native String Type Instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instructions for manipulating native type handles of the native string type.
+Instructions for manipulating native type values of the native string type.

 .. table::

   ============  ========  ============  ===============
     Mnemonic     Opcode     Operands      Description
   ============  ========  ============  ===============
-  strlen        127       0             Pops the top element on the eval stack, and performs the "string size" operation. strat         128       0             Pops the top two elements on the eval stack, and performs the "string at" operation. strclr        129       0             Pops the top element on the eval stack, and performs the "string clear" operation. strapd        130       0             Pops the top two elements on the eval stack, and performs the "string append" operation. strpsh        131       0             Pops the top two elements on the eval stack, and performs the "string pushback" operation. strist        132       0             Pops the top three elements on the eval stack, and performs the "string insertion" operation. strist2       133       0             Pops the top three elements on the eval stack, and performs the "string insertion" operation. strers        134       0             Pops the top two elements on the eval stack, and performs the "string erase" operation. strers2       135       0             Pops the top two elements on the eval stack, and performs the "string erase" operation. strrplc       136       0             Pops the top four elements on the eval stack, and performs the "string replace" operation. strswp        137       0             Pops the top two elements on the eval stack, and performs the "string swap" operation. strsub        138       0             Pops the top two elements on the eval stack, and performs the "string substring" operation. strsub2       139       0             Pops the top three elements on the eval stack, and performs the "string substring" operation. strfnd        140       0             Pops the top two elements on the eval stack, and performs the "string find" operation. strfnd2       141       0             Pops the top three elements on the eval stack, and performs the "string find" operation. strrfnd       142       0             Pops the top two elements on the eval stack, and performs the "string rfind" operation. strrfnd2      143       0             Pops the top three elements on the eval stack, and performs the "string rfind2" operation.
+  strlen        126       0             Pops the top element on the eval stack, and performs the "string size" operation. strat         127       0             Pops the top two elements on the eval stack, and performs the "string at" operation. strclr        128       0             Pops the top element on the eval stack, and performs the "string clear" operation. strapd        129       0             Pops the top two elements on the eval stack, and performs the "string append" operation. strpsh        130       0             Pops the top two elements on the eval stack, and performs the "string pushback" operation. strist        131       0             Pops the top three elements on the eval stack, and performs the "string insertion" operation. strist2       132       0             Pops the top three elements on the eval stack, and performs the "string insertion" operation. strers        133       0             Pops the top two elements on the eval stack, and performs the "string erase" operation. strers2       134       0             Pops the top two elements on the eval stack, and performs the "string erase" operation. strrplc       135       0             Pops the top four elements on the eval stack, and performs the "string replace" operation. strswp        136       0             Pops the top two elements on the eval stack, and performs the "string swap" operation. strsub        137       0             Pops the top two elements on the eval stack, and performs the "string substring" operation. strsub2       138       0             Pops the top three elements on the eval stack, and performs the "string substring" operation. strfnd        139       0             Pops the top two elements on the eval stack, and performs the "string find" operation. strfnd2       140       0             Pops the top three elements on the eval stack, and performs the "string find" operation. strrfnd       141       0             Pops the top two elements on the eval stack, and performs the "string rfind" operation. strrfnd2      142       0             Pops the top three elements on the eval stack, and performs the "string rfind2" operation.
   ============  ========  ============  ===============